tencentyun/intlcloud-documents/yehe_doc/视频服务/云直播/控制台指南/播放域名管理/转码配置_intl_en.md

-CSS playback is output to the original bitrate by default.
+Live playback is output to the original bitrate by default.
 If you want to limit or set the playback bitrate, you can bind the playback domain name to a transcoding template.
 This document describes how to bind/unbind a playback domain name to/from a transcoding template.

 ## Notes
 - The template configuration will take effect in about 5–10 minutes.